melvinkokxw/cs50-ai-projects/notes/week3.md

     remove {<i>var</i> = <i>value</i>} from <i>assignment</i>
   return <i>failure</i></code></pre>

-By interleaving maintaining arc consistency with the backtracking search algorithm, we can increase the efficiency of the search.

 ### Backtracking search with arc consistency

+By interleaving maintaining arc consistency with the backtracking search algorithm, we can increase the efficiency of the search:

 <pre><code>function BACKTRACK(<i>assignment</i>, <i>csp</i>):
   if <i>assignment</i> complete: